Polyamides Market Size and Share

 Recent Industry Developments

-- September 2025: BASF SE launched Ultramid H33 L, a thermoplastic polyamide with high water permeability for artificial sausage casings.
+- September 2025: BASF launched Ultramid H33 L, a thermoplastic polyamide with high water permeability for artificial sausage casings.
 The hydrophilic properties of Ultramid H enable smoke aromas to penetrate the casing and reach the sausage products during the smoking process.

 Global Polyamides Market Report Scope